-A brief history of Toronto's high-speed TurboTrain
+The history of the high-speed TurboTrain in Toronto

-It could have been so different - in 1968, CN Rail debuted the TurboTrain, a monster of a locomotive capable of making the journey between Toronto and Montreal in just two hours.
+In 1968, CN Rail debuted the TurboTrain, a monster of a locomotive capable of making the journey between the two cities in just two hours.
 It was poised to make Canada a global leader in rapid transit.

 Unfortunately, as you might suspect, things didn't entirely go to plan.

 The TurboTrain - or simply "Turbo" as it was called in early promotional material - was built by Montreal Locomotive Works and operated by Canadian National at a time when countries like Japan and France, now leaders in high-speed rail, were planning or tweaking their fledgling services.

 Built like an aircraft, the TurboTrain was the first of its kind in North America to utilize aluminum alloy and proper streamlining.